MirjamC/xml-workshop/_build/html/_sources/12_auto_batch.md

 Just as we did with the alto files in the previous section, we can do the same for the TEI files.

-For the following exercises, we assume you have a folder on your computer with the name 'tei', in which you stored the various tei files (download here).
+For the following exercises, we assume you have a folder on your computer with the name 'tei', in which you stored the various tei files ([downloaded here](https://github.com/MirjamC/xml-workshop/tree/master/data)).

 ```{admonition} Exercise
 :class: attention